How to set up a company in Ireland

 To set up a company, you need stakeholders (director, company secretary and shareholders), an address in Ireland, share capital, and a unique company name.
 Our guide will walk you through these requirements to ensure you clearly understand the process of setting up a Limited Company in Ireland.

-Finally, there are annual accounting requirements that should be followed once your company is set up.
-We go through these requirements to give you a complete checklist of what you should know when setting up a Limited Company in Ireland.
+Finally, annual accounting requirements should be followed once your company is set up.
+We review these requirements to give you a complete checklist of what you should know when setting up a Limited Company in Ireland.

 Get Started